chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 ## Ratings for Pairings
 &ndash; Zonal/Closed sections: FIDE rating (if none exists, then UNR)
 <br>&ndash; Easter Sectionals: CFC rating (if none exists, then UNR)
-<br>&ndash; FORCED BYE may be offered free extra game
+<br>&ndash; FORCED BYE may be offered free rated extra game

 ## Default Time
 &ndash; (FIDE Law 6.7.1): 30 minutes after the start of the round.
+<br>&ndash; a player who forfeits will need to deposit $100 to return
+<br>&ndash; if they forfeit again, their opponent will get that $100

 ## Time Control
 &ndash; 90 minutes for the first 40 moves,